bondy-io/bondy_docs/docs/reference/configuration/basics.md

 ## The Bondy configuration file
 Bondy configuration file, named `bondy.conf`, is used to set a wide variety of **node runtime configuration options**.

-During node startup, Bondy will check the existance of the file, parse it and validate its contents.
+During node startup, Bondy will check the existence of the file, parse it and validate its contents.
 In case of a syntax or validation error, Bondy will stop printing the reason to standard output.

 If a configuration file is not found at the [expected location](#file-location), Bondy will create one using default values.